PhysicsSamOlson/ModerationBot/README.md

-# Welcome to wordModBot for RP1
+# Welcome to ModerationBot
+Xp system and Moderation Bot to secure your server
 # Commands
   - !prefix newprefix
   - !del amountofmsgs